Rahatrezaaa/facial/README.md

 1_preprocessing.ipynb
 In this notebook,I prerpocessed the images and transformed into modelling form with custome classes based on  Pytorch's "DATALOADER","TRANSFORMS" class.

-2-project3.ipynb
+2-architecture and modellingipynb
-In this modelled with resnet.
+Created whole pipeline for transformed to dataset into modeeling input form then modelled with resnet.

 3-evaluation.ipynb
 predcited the result and tested out the accuracies.